WP All Import Add-On for The Events Calendar

 1. On the Export Settings page, you can choose some advanced settings to customize your export further.
 These are mostly useful if you plan to run the export multiple times or regularly.
 For the migration to be successful, you don’t need to worry about these settings.

-2. To start the export, you can click on the green “Confirm & Run Export” button on the top right or the blue “Save & Run Export” at the bottom of the screen.
+2. To start the export, click on the green “Confirm & Run Export” button at the top right or the blue “Save & Run Export” button at the bottom of the screen.
 This will start gathering the data, which will then be packaged in a file for you to download.

 Screenshot of steps 6 and 7 of the export process.